SCCapstone/Sense-Able/README.md

 ### Setup Instructions
 First, download and install the latest release [here!](https://github.com/SCCapstone/Sense-Able/releases)

-Run the installation script from the terminal
+Run the installation script from the terminal:
-    > $/release sudo ./install-senseable
+	sudo ./install-senseable

 Then run the program via the wrapper script from the build directory:

-    > $/release/build/ ./runSenseAbleGui
+	./runSenseAbleGui

 ### Demonstration
 To see how easy it is to use Sense-Able, please watch this brief video demonstration: